 Underwriting capacity The maximum amount that an insurance company can underwrite.
 The limit is generally determined by a company's retained earnings and investment capital.
 Reinsurance serves to increase a company's underwriting capacity by reducing its exposure from particular risks.

-Underwriting expense ratio

-The ratio of the sum of the acquisition expenses and operational expenses to net premiums earned.

-The ratio of the 3am of the acquisition expenses and operational expenses to het premiums general and other expenses attributable to underwriting operations.

-Underwriting expenses The aggregate of policy acquisition costs, including commissions, and the portion of administrative, the insurer or reinsurer has on its books as of a certain date.
+Underwriting expense ratio The ratio of the sum of the acquisition expenses and operational expenses to net premiums earned.
+Underwriting expenses The aggregate of policy acquisition costs, including commissions, and the portion of administrative, general and other expenses attributable to underwriting operations.
+Unearned premium The portion of premiums written representing the unexpired portions of the policies or contracts that the insurer or reinsurer has on its books as of a certain date.